domysh/CTFsub/README.md

 <img title="" src="./logo.png" data-align="center">

-# CTFsub, a submitter and attacker for CTFs
+# A flag submitter and attacker for CTFs A/D

 ---